Politico: Global expansion

 In September 2014, Politico formed a joint venture with German publisher Axel Springer SE to launch its European edition, based in Brussels.
 In December 2014, the joint venture announced its acquisition of Development Institute International, a leading French events content provider, and European Voice, a European political newspaper, to be re-launched under the Politico brand.
 Politico Europe debuted in print on April 23, 2015.

 Politico.eu, the publication's Brussels-based European operation, was formally launched in 2015.
 In early 2016, it had about 50 editorial employees and two dozen business employees.
 A third-party survey published at the time ranked Politico.eu as most widely read news organization among 249 Brussels "influencers" surveyed, although the same panel found it less influential than The Financial Times, BBC, and The Economist.

 Stephen Brown, who was named editor-in-chief of Politico Europe in September 2019, died suddenly of a heart attack on March 18, 2021.

-Jamil Anderlini, previously Asia Editor of the Financial Times, was named Editor-in-Chief of Politico Europe in July, 2021.
+Jamil Anderlini, previously Asia Editor of the Financial Times, was named Editor-in-Chief of Politico Europe in July 2021.
+In late 2024 it was announced that Anderlini would move into the role of Regional Director of Politicos European operation.
+Kate Day was appointed Senior Executive Editor of the European operation of Politico in late 2024.

 Focus on investigations

-Under Glasser and successor Carrie Budoff Brown, Politico expanded its focus on investigating Washington policymakers, leading to multiple resignations.
-A series of stories by Sherman and Palmer in 2015 "helped break open the scandal that forced the resignation of Representative Aaron Schock of Illinois in 2015," according to the New York Times.
-Reporter Marianne Levine in 2017 "helped bring down Trump’s Labor Secretary pick," Andy Puzder, after breaking the story that Puzder's ex-wife had accused him of spousal abuse, according to Poynter.
+Under Glasser and successor Carrie Budoff Brown, Politico expanded its focus on investigating Washington policymakers.
+A series of stories by Sherman and Palmer in 2015 "helped break open the scandal that forced the resignation of Representative Aaron Schock of Illinois in 2015", according to The New York Times.
+Reporter Marianne Levine in 2017 "helped bring down Trump's Labor Secretary pick," Andy Puzder, after breaking the story that Puzder's ex-wife had accused him of spousal abuse, according to the Poynter Institute.
 Puzder withdrew his nomination after the story.

 In September 2017, reporters Rachana Pradhan and Dan Diamond authored a "bombshell" investigation of how President Donald Trump's health secretary, Tom Price, was flying on charter jets paid for by taxpayers, according to the Washington Post.
 Price resigned after the stories.